 CPA Exam Advice

-A: The CPA Exam is a four-part test that totals 14 hours all together.
-Its four sections are: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), Regulation (REG), and Business Environment and Concepts (BEC).
-You need to score at least a 75 on each of the four sections within an 18-month period to pass the CPA Exam.
+A: The CPA Exam is a four-part test that totals 14 hours total.
+The four sections are: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), Regulation (REG), and Business Environment and Concepts (BEC).
+You have 18 months to score at least a 75 on each section in order to pass the CPA Exam.

-A: There are requirements you must meet to take the exam.
-These can vary by state so it’s best to verify what your state requires with your state board.
-In most states, you will need a bachelor’s degree or have completed at least 120 college credit hours to be eligible to take the exam.
-Many states require that you take a certain number of credit hours in specific business and accounting subjects.
+A: There are requirements to take the exam, but because these can vary by state so it’s best to first verify your state’s requirements with your state board.
+Most states require a bachelor’s degree or at least 120 college credit hours to be eligible to take the exam.
+Many states require a certain number of credit hours in specific business and accounting subjects.
 Some states and jurisdictions allow you to take the CPA Exam outside of the U.S., but the eligibility requirements can vary.
-To see requirements to sit for the CPA Exam as an international candidate, click here.
+View requirements to sit for the CPA Exam as an international candidate.

 A: As mentioned above, the exam has changed in recent years, requiring different skills to pass it.
-In addition, as tax and accounting laws have changed, the amount of content tested has grown quite a bit.
-As a result, CPA Exam pass rates have declined in recent years.
+In addition, as tax and accounting laws have changed, the amount of included content has grown quite a bit.
+As a result, CPA Exam pass rates have seen a steady decline.
 For many years, more than 50% of candidates passed.
-Now, per the AICPA individual sections now average between 45% and 50% pass rates.
-And very often, students pass one or two exam sections but are unable to pass all four sections within the required 18-month window.
+Now the AICPA individual sections average between 45% and 55% pass rates.
+Students very often pass one or two exam sections but are unable to pass all four within the required 18-month window.

-A: Because the CPA Exam is so challenging and covers so much content, most candidates choose to get help from a CPA Exam prep course.
-Though they used to feature in-classroom lectures, most popular CPA Prep courses are now online.
-Most of these follow what you may call a “linear” learning approach, meaning that the course is laid out with the same specific path for each student.
+A: Because the CPA Exam is challenging and covers so much content, most candidates choose to get help from a CPA Exam prep course.
+While these courses used to feature in-classroom lectures, most popular CPA Prep courses are now online.
+The majority of these programs follow what is often called a “linear” learning approach meaning that the course is presented identically for each student.
 Basically, these courses suggest students study every topic, in order, from the first chapter to the last chapter, answering every question and watching every video.
 Becker CPA Review is a well-known example of this kind of traditional course that uses the linear study methodology.